intel/intel-extension-for-pytorch/docs/tutorials/features.rst

    features/simple_trace

-Kineto Supported Profiler Tool (Experimental)
+Kineto Supported Profiler Tool (Prototype)
 ---------------------------------------------

 The Kineto supported profiler tool is an extension of PyTorch\* profiler for profiling operators' executing time cost on GPU devices.
 With this tool, you can get information in many fields of the run models or code scripts.
 Build Intel® Extension for PyTorch\* with Kineto support as default and enable this tool using the `with` statement before the code segment.